SamWheatley/RainierMCP/replit.md

 # Overview

-Ranier is Come Near's internal research intelligence platform that transforms qualitative research into actionable insights.
+Rainier is Come Near's internal research intelligence platform that transforms qualitative research into actionable insights.
 The application serves as a transcript and interview analysis tool with plans to evolve into a full InsightStream-style research operating system.
 It provides AI-powered analysis capabilities for multiple internal teams (Research, Product, Marketing, Donor Relations) to extract meaningful patterns from research data.

 The platform features a modern chat-based interface for asking questions about uploaded documents, an exploration interface for browsing research files, and intelligent AI responses with source citations and confidence scoring.